-What Should I Do With My Easter Ducks?
+What Should I Do With My Easter Ducklings (or Ducks)?

 Since we’re crazy duck people and we write about ducks quite a bit here on our blog, people often email us with duck questions.

-Recently, someone reached out to us to try to figure out what to do with her Easter ducks.
+Recently, someone reached out to us to try to figure out what to do with her Easter ducklings who had grown into adult ducks.
 We promised to anonymize her name/info, but what follows below is a close-to-verbatim copy and paste of our email exchange.
 We wanted to share this conversation with you just in case you’re in the same predicament with tens of thousands of other people across the country: you need to find a new home for your ducks.